EverestAPI/CelesteTAS-EverestInterop/README.md

 ## Misc

 ### Move Camera
-When center camera is enabled, holding mouse right button drag camera, double press mouse right button reset camera.
+When center camera is enabled, holding mouse right button or info hud hotkey+arrow move camera, double press mouse right button or info hud hotkey+up+down reset camera.

 ### Zoom Camera
-When center camera is enabled, scroll wheel zoom camera.
+When center camera is enabled, scroll wheel or info hud hotkey+home/end zoom camera, double press mouse right button or info hud hotkey+up+down reset camera.
 Zooming out to show more game play is not supported.

 ### Rectangle Selection Info
-Holding info hub hotkey and mouse right down to select a rectangle.
+Holding info hud hotkey and mouse right down to select a rectangle.
 Copies the position of the top left and bottom right corners when the mouse button is released.
 It helps to define checkpoints for [featherline](https://github.com/tntfalle/featherline).

 ### Watch Entity
 Enable `Info HUD`, holding info hud hotkey then left-click to add the entity to be watched, while holding watch trigger hotkey to watch trigger, right-click to clear the watching entities.
 Supports exporting watching entities info via